geshijoker/geshijoker.github.io/_pages/about.md

 Biography
 ======
 Hi!
-I'm Ge, a Ph.D. candidate at the [Computer Science Department](https://cs.ucdavis.edu/) in [University of California, Davis](https://www.ucdavis.edu/).
-I received my M.S. degree in computer science at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) in [University of Massachusetts, Amherst](https://www.umass.edu/).
-I received my B.S. degree in Automation from [Zhejiang University](http://www.zju.edu.cn/english/).
+I'm Ge.
+I got my Ph.D. degree in [Computer Science](https://cs.ucdavis.edu/) at University of California, Davis.
+I received my M.S. degree in computer science from the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at University of Massachusetts, Amherst.
+I received my B.S. degree in Automation from the [College of Control Science and Engineering](http://www.cse.zju.edu.cn/cseenglish/main.htm) at Zhejiang University.

 Research
 ======